pomelo-talent/DurU-Learnig-From-Data/README.md

 My Postgraduate Course - Learning From Data - Summative Assignment

-Work in groups of up to three
+Work in groups of three

 1. Reading the dataset